 You do not want your Engaged Purpose to share the same, sad fate.

-The first step is to create your statement collaboratively with your team.
+The first step is to create your purpose statement collaboratively with your team.

 Do not be tempted to write your statement alone.
 The aim is to engage your staff, so seek their input and get their buy-in right from the beginning.
 Here at Engagement Multiplier, we asked our team what they enjoy about the impact our work has on our customers.
 We took their answers and came back to them with a first draft of our statement, which we continued to develop based on their feedback.

-Next, make sure you are keeping your Engaged Purpose alive and true to your organization.
+Next, make sure you are keeping your purpose alive and true to your organization.

 Since this is a living, breathing document, we revisit it every 12 months to ensure that it accurately reflects our purpose and continues to resonate.
-However, of course, if you only look at your Engaged Purpose once a year, it will never become part of the fabric of your organization.
+However, of course, if you only look at your purpose once a year, it will never become part of the fabric of your organization.

 ✔ Make a concerted effort to bring it into the conversation when developing your business strategy, direction, and activities.

 ✔ Share it widely, discussing it in team meetings.

 ✔ Bring it up in conversation with your staff, encouraging them to ask questions about it.